Setting up a Docker automation stack

 The basic idea is that we will create a single "compose" file that tells the Docker engine what containers we want to download, and what configuration options we want to set for each one.
 A sample compose file is presented later in this guide, but we recommend reading through it, as you will need to change parts of it to match your setup.
 Take special note of environment variables, as those are essentially your settings options.

-This guide will cover how to setup a Docker stack for common media automation programs, namely: a torrent client, a usenet client, a VPN with a killswitch, Sonarr, Radarr, Autobrr, and Prowlarr.
+This guide will cover how to setup a Docker stack for common media automation programs, namely: a torrent client, a VPN, Sonarr, Radarr, and Prowlarr.
 These applications work together to automatically download files from chosen indexers, based on user-defined filters.

 # Installing Docker